So you want a job, like… really bad?

 - An up-to-date LinkedIn profile

-- An up-to-date Twitter profile
+- An up-to-date Twitter profile (here is how to grow it)

 - Have a resume that fits with your personal brand and where you focus and achievements.
 If you’re targeting different jobs, adapt it to have different versions.
 Great resources to build an online resume here (+ tools).